zakattack9/WRaPiC/README.md

 Wrapic is a wireless Raspberry Pi cluster running various containerized applications on top of full Kubernetes.
 In my setup, a single 5-port PoE switch provides power to four RPi's all of which are equipped with PoE hats.
 One Raspberry Pi acts as a jump box connecting to an external network through WiFi and forwarding traffic through its ethernet port; this provides the other 3 RPi's with an internet connection and separates the cluster onto its own private network.
 The jump box also acts as the Kubernetes master node and all other RPi's are considered worker nodes in the cluster.

 ### Contents
-Most sections include a *Side Notes* subsection that includes extra information for that section ranging from helpful commands to potential issues/solutions I came across of during my setup.
+Most sections include a *Side Notes* subsection that includes extra information for that specific section ranging from helpful commands to potential issues/solutions I came across of during my setup.
 - [Parts List](https://github.com/zakattack9/WRaPiC#parts-list)
 - [Initial Headless Raspberry Pi Setup](https://github.com/zakattack9/WRaPiC#initial-headless-raspberry-pi-setup)
   - [Side Notes](https://github.com/zakattack9/WRaPiC#side-notes)